Andrejs Mamikins: Member of the European Parliament (2014–2019)

 In December 2017, according to the ranking website MEPRanking.eu, Mamikins was ranked as the 4th most effective Latvian MEP (out of 8) and 365th most effective member of the European Parliament (out of 751).

-In 2018 Mamikins left the Harmony party after disagreements with Nils Ušakovs and joined the Latvian Russian Union.
-He was nominated as that party's candidate for Prime Minister in the 2018 national election.
+In 2018, he left the Harmony party after disagreements with Nils Ušakovs over hiring Ušakovs' ex-wife Jeļena Ušakova as an employee in Mamikins' office in Brussels.
+Mamikins was selected as Latvian Russian Union's No. 1 pick for the Riga constituency and nominated as a candidate for Prime Minister in the 2018 national election without joining the party.
+Mamikins said to have been motivated to run in the election by the upcoming education reform and did not rule out a partnership with his former party.

-In 2020 Mamikins, alongside his party members Tatjana Ždanoka and Miroslav Mitrofanov, was included in the European Platform for Democratic Elections database of "biased observers" for backing disputed and rigged elections in Russia and occupied Ukraine.
+In 2020, Mamikins, alongside his party members Tatjana Ždanoka and Miroslavs Mitrofanovs, was included in the European Platform for Democratic Elections database of "biased observers" for backing disputed and rigged elections in Russia and Russian-occupied Ukraine.